• Skip to primary navigation

 By Car

-Winnipeg is found along the Trans-Canada Highway, or Highway 1, making it extremely accessible from neighbouring provinces of Ontario to the east and Saskatchewan from the west.
+Winnipeg is found along the Trans-Canada Highway, or Highway 1, making it extremely accessible from the neighbouring provinces of Ontario to the east and Saskatchewan from the west.
 There are also plenty of smaller highways that connect Winnipeg to northern towns and cities in Manitoba.
-From the US, I-29 is a direct route into Winnipeg from North Dakota.

 By Plane

 The Winnipeg James Armstrong Richardson International Airport (YWG), found only ten minutes from downtown Winnipeg, connects cities all over Canada as well as many international destinations.
 There are daily direct flights to Toronto, Calgary, Vancouver, and many other Canadian hubs.
-If you are arriving to the airport and need a rental car use rentalcars.com (this will give you a variety of options to find the best price) or we prefer Hertz.
+If you are arriving at the airport and need a rental car use rentalcars.com (this will give you a variety of options to find the best price) or we prefer Hertz.

 By Train